0BAB1/ZynQ-Tutorial-Series/8 Python to FPGA/3_manual_inference/README.md

 # Manual inference : A bonus sub-tutorial

 > [!CAUTION]
 > This part is not like the others, it will be hard for you to do it 100% on your own if you are a beginner.
-The video will contain more on this part, use it as support to help you getting through this part !
+The video will contain more details on this part (and include a bit of debugging insights).
+Use the video as support to help you getting through this part !
 I also expect the reader to have some knowledge ith xilinx tools.
-If you are a complete beginner, check the ressource from the [main readme](../README.md) for some of my video or directly go on my channel to check for videos.
+If you are a complete beginner, check the ressource from the [main readme](../README.md) for some of my video or directly go on my channel to check for my early tutorials.

 ## Why manual inference ?